San7o/Brenta-Engine/docs/index.md

 ![](./html/images/brenta-engine-banner.png)

-Brenta Engine is a simple 3D engine written in modern C++/OpenGL using the Entity Component System architecture.
+Brenta Engine is a simple 3D engine written in modern C++/OpenGL using an hibrid scene-graph and Entity Component System architecture.
 The engine was created by Giovanni Santini in the summer of 2024, the name is inspired by the Brenta Dolimites in the Italian Alps.

 ```c++
 #include <brenta/brenta.hpp>